Who Am I?

 Hello, I’m Will.
 I am deeply passionate and curious about supporting people to understand themselves on a deeper level, and helping people to live the lives they want to lead.

-As I grew up I didn’t have all the tools I needed to understand myself, my emotions, or how to handle many of the issues I encountered.
-There were times I wondered why I felt so terrible all the time, what I was doing wrong (or why everything else was going wrong!), and much more.
+It was hard to see back then, but when I grew up I didn’t have all the tools I needed to understand myself, my emotions, or how to handle many of the issues I encountered in life.
+There were times I wondered why I felt terrible all the time.
+I often questioned what I was doing wrong, and also pointed my finger outside of myself thinking someone/they/that thing was the reason!
+I had a lot to figure out, to feel, and much more.

 Therapy supported me to break historic cycles and patterns in my life.
 I now live the life I want to lead, rather than the life I felt was given to me.